First-time home buyer grant: First Home Owners Boost

+Queensland

-During the budget announcement for 2011 to 2012, the QLD Government announced a further $10,000 QLD Building Boost for new homes, townhouses and units for contracts entered into from 1 August 2011 to 31 January 2012.
+During the budget announcement for 2011 to 2012, the Queensland state government announced a further $10,000 QLD Building Boost for new homes, townhouses and units for contracts entered into from 1 August 2011 to 31 January 2012.
 The QLD Building Boost is eligible for first home buyers, owner occupiers and investors purchasing or building a new home.
 The total value of the new home must not exceed $600,000 to receive the grant.
-The aim by the QLD Government is to boost the construction industry that has seen lagging demand over the year.
+The aim by the Queensland government is to boost the construction industry that has seen lagging demand over the year.

-The QLD State Government as of Tuesday 14 February decided to extend the Qld Building Boost for a further 3 months.
+The Queensland state government as of Tuesday 14 February 2018 decided to extend the Qld Building Boost for a further three months.
 The new end date for the Qld Building Boost is 30 April 2012.

 The re-shaped First Home Owner Construction Grant kicked in on 12 September 2012 for properties valued up to $750,000 in Queensland.